rloutlaw/JavaSDKDocs/outlawSDKDocs/concepts.md

 | list   | `azure.sqlServers().list()` |
 | get    | `VirtualMachine vm  = azure.virtualMachines().getByResourceGroup(group, vmName)` |

-Asynchronous versions of these methods are provided that use [Reactive extensions](https://github.com/ReactiveX/RxJava).
+Asynchronous versions of these methods exist with a `Async` suffix use [Reactive extensions](https://github.com/ReactiveX/RxJava).

 Specific resource objects have verbs that change the state of the resource in Azure.
 For example: